ChartIQ/chartiq-react-app/react-components/README.md

 More information about [Lookup Drivers](https://documentation.chartiq.com/CIQ.ChartEngine.Driver.Lookup.html) can be found in the [data integration](https://documentation.chartiq.com/tutorial-DataIntegrationQuoteFeeds.html#main) ChartIQ Documentation.

 ## Setting add-ons

-The default configuration contains initialization for all add ons (see `config.addOns`) and filters which are enabled with the `config.enabledAddOns` property.
-If you would like to disable an add on, set the value in `config.enabledAddOns` to null.
-For example to disable the RangeSlider add-on:
+The default configuration contains initialization for all add-ons (see `config.addOns`) and filters that are enabled with the `config.enabledAddOns` property.
+If you would like to disable an add-on, set the value in `config.enabledAddOns` to null.
+For example, to disable the RangeSlider add-on:

 ```jsx
 import Chart from 'chartiq/react-components/Chart'